connxio/docs/docs/integrations/transformation/code-components.md

 ### Using the component

-If you use internal upload you can choose the code map component you've created from the drop down list as shown below:
+With internal upload, select your code map component from the dropdown list:

 <div style={{maxWidth: '400px'}}>
   <ThemedImage